Royals vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have played as the favorite in four of their past 10 games and lost each of those contests.
+- The Royals have played as the favorite five times over their past 10 games and lost each of those contests.

-- In their last 10 games with a total, the Royals and their opponents are 3-7-0 when it comes to hitting the over.
+- The Royals and their opponents have combined to hit the over three times in their last 10 games with a total.

-- The Royals have won two of their last four games against the spread.
-Kansas City's past four games have gone under the point total, and the average total during that span was 9.2.
+- The Royals have a record of 2-3-0 ATS over their last 10 games.
+The average over/under established by bookmakers in Kansas City's past five contests has been 9.3, a span in which the Royals and their opponents have finished under each time.

 Read More About This Game